Bianco-VD-Ross/CIBACHALLENGE/README.md

 ## Potential Enhancements

 - Add image preprocessing for OCR accuracy (thresholding, denoise)
-- Support for multipage PDF invoices
+- Support for multipage Images invoices
 - UI for uploading and reviewing invoice status
 - Email or Slack notifications for files routed to `unprocessed/`
 - Add user authentication and token-based upload support